kuking/go-pwentropy/README.md

 Estimates password entropy considering common character sequences, practical enough so it does not require an external database of sequences.
-Useful if you need to generate entropy for a cipher key (using some sort of password derivation function), but want to be sure the interactive user inputs a password with enough entropy for the desired key size.
+Useful if you need to generate entropy for a cipher key (using some sort of password derivation function), but want to be sure the interactive user inputs a password with enough entropy for the desired key size, or you want to suggest him a good password.
 At least, to some confidence level (it is complicated, read below.).

 **Long explanation and complicated answer**